Control in Commander: A Practical Guide

 Removal is the backbone of Commander control — arguably more so than counterspells.
 You want a mix of cheap, flexible spot removal and a healthy stack of board wipes.

-Prioritize cheap and instant-speed so you can hold it up alongside other interaction.
+Spot removal: Prioritize cheap and instant-speed so you can hold it up alongside other interaction.
 White's Swords to Plowshares and Path to Exile are the gold standard — one mana to exile any creature.
 Dipping outside blue unlocks a deep removal pool: black's efficient kill spells (Infernal Grasp, Go for the Throat), red's burn (Lightning Bolt), and flexible answers like Get Lost.
 Instant speed is the throughline — it lets you keep mana open and react rather than tapping out.

-This is where control shines in multiplayer.
+Board wipes are where control shines in multiplayer.
 A single sweeper can erase three opponents' boards at once — the best card-for-card exchange in the format.
 The staples worth knowing:

-• Wrath of God / Supreme Verdict / Damnation — clean "destroy all creatures" sweepers.
+- Wrath of God / Supreme Verdict / Damnation.
+Clean "destroy all creatures" sweepers.
 Cheap, reliable resets.

-• Cyclonic Rift — the iconic blue control finisher.
+- Cyclonic Rift.
+The iconic blue control finisher.
 Overloaded, it bounces every nonland permanent your opponents control while leaving yours untouched — a one-sided reset and a real panic button.

-• Farewell / Austere Command — modal wipes that let you choose what to destroy (creatures, artifacts, enchantments, graveyards).
+- Farewell / Austere Command.
+Modal wipes that let you choose what to destroy (creatures, artifacts, enchantments, graveyards).
 Maximum flexibility, so you can leave your own pieces intact.

-• Toxic Deluge / Vanquish the Horde — scalable wraths that handle indestructible threats or go-wide boards cheaply.
+- Toxic Deluge / Vanquish the Horde.
+Scalable wraths that handle indestructible threats or go-wide boards cheaply.

 Counterspells in Multiplayer